Darina00/Calculator-Money/README.md

-Application for calculating income and expenses
+React application for calculating income and expenses
 =====================

     Using the buttons, you can add income and expense with the name of the operation.